9 Best Order Tracking Software [2026]: Free–$239/mo Compared 2026

 Best for: Shopify stores that want AfterShip-style functionality at a lower price point, with AI-driven upsells baked into the tracking page.

 ParcelPanel has grown quickly by offering the AfterShip feature set with tighter Shopify-native integration and a more generous free tier.
-Its tracking pages include configurable product recommendation widgets that use order history to suggest repeat purchases.
+Its tracking pages include configurable product recommendation widgets that use order history to suggest repeat purchases — a lever that directly feeds purchase frequency and tenure, the two multipliers in any customer lifetime value calculation.

 What it does well